open-web-academy/BOS-Aave/README.md

 }
 ```

-Method to obtain all the available borrow with each of their specifications
+Method to obtain all the available borrow with each of their specifications:

 ```jsx
 function updateUserDebts(marketsMapping, assetsToSupply) {